Here are some common and frequently asked questions

 Best Application: Point of Entry Carbon Filter (cartridge or backwashing unit) or point of use carbon filter/reverse osmosis unit.

-Best Application: Down-Flow Carbon tanks in a series formation.
+Best Application: Down-flow carbon tanks in a series formation.

 Lead (Pb)